 Coronary artery disease is the most common form of heart disease as well as heart failure.
-The disease results from the buildup of fatty plaque (deposits) in your arteries, which reduce the blood flow and lead to heart attack.
+The disease results from the buildup of fatty plaque (deposits) in your arteries, which reduces the blood flow and leads to a heart attack.

 Damage to the Heart Muscle (cardiomyopathy)

 Heart muscle damage can have many causes, including several infections, diseases, alcohol abuse or the toxic effect of drugs, such as drugs used for chemotherapy or cocaine.